-Task B: Write a summary report (3 to 5 pages) for one academic paper on the topic of corporate governance.
-You need to pick either a paper that has been published in the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, or Management Science since 2016, or a working paper that has been included in the conference programs of the AFA, WFA, EFA, or CICF since 2019.
-You need to read the paper carefully, and summarize its research question, motivation (why the research question worth studying), the hypotheses/predictions/theories, research design/strategy, data sources, main findings, overall contribution, and your critical evaluations of the paper (or an idea of extension).
-The grade is based on my evaluation of whether you have chosen a governance-related paper, whether your understanding of the paper is correct, the quality of your writing, how innovative and interesting your evaluation of the paper is, etc.
+Task B: Write a summary report (3 to 5 pages) for one academic paper from a list I will assign.
+You need to read the paper carefully, and summarize its research question, motivation (why the research question worth studying), the hypotheses/predictions/theories, research design/strategy, data sources, main findings, overall contribution, and your critical evaluations of the paper or an idea of extension.
+The grade is based on my evaluation of whether your understanding of the paper is correct, the quality of your writing, how innovative and interesting your evaluation of the paper is, etc.

 Case assignment: We plan to discuss five cases in this course.
 You are obligated in this course to prepare for case discussion by thorough reading and analysis of the assigned materials before the classes.
-You will be asked to write an individual brief report (within 1 page) on the preassigned questions, and submit at least three out of the five reports at beginning of the class in which we discuss the case.
+You will be asked to write an individual brief report (within 1 page) on the pre-assigned questions, and submit at least three out of the five reports at beginning of the class in which we discuss the case.
 Each report will be graded based on its quality.
-If you submit more than three reports, you will get the average grade of the three ones with the highest scores.
+If you submit more than three reports, you will get the average grade of the three of your reports with the highest scores.